davidmovsisian/N8n_Project2/README.md

 1. User drags and drops (or picks) a file in the browser.
 2. The browser sends `POST /upload-file` (multipart/form-data) to Flask.
 3. Flask validates the file and saves it to `/home/node/incoming_docs`.
-4. Flask calls the configured n8n webhook passing the filename in the `X-Filename` header.
+4. Flask calls the configured n8n webhook passing the filename in the body.
 5. n8n reads the file from `/home/node/incoming_docs` and processes it.
 6. Flask returns the n8n response as structured JSON.
 7. The browser renders the result (HTML preview or JSON) in the preview panel.